Lezaleas/Reviews-Churn/METHODOLOGY.md

 Since the exact point at which the data became incomplete could not be reliably determined, a cutoff date was manually selected to approximate 66 days (median repurchase estimation) before the start of the censored period.

 Orders after this cutoff were treated differently depending on whether a subsequent purchase had already been observed.
 Confirmed repurchases were retained, as they represent directly observed customer behavior and provide valuable observations for subsequent statistical analysis.
-Orders without a subsequent purchase were excluded, since they did not have sufficient observation time to reliably classify the customer as a non-repurchaser. this did not meaningfully inflate general repurchase rates or introduce biases:
+Orders without a subsequent purchase were excluded, since they did not have sufficient observation time to reliably classify the customer as a non-repurchaser. this did not meaningfully inflate general repurchase rates or introduce biases, and helped reduce the potential biases caused by right-censoring:

 ```sql
 DELETE FROM analysis.all